 The condition of the factory laborers has been vastly improved within the last quarter of a century.
-The Hours of Labor in Factories Act, passed in 1844,worked a through reform.
+The Hours of Labor in Factories Act, passed in 1844, worked a thorough reform.
 The excessive hours of labor have been legally reduced to ten hours per day.
-Wages--thanks mainly to accelerated machinery and improved working conditions--have largely increased.
+Wages-thanks mainly to accelerated machinery and improved working conditions-have largely increased.
 A new cotton mill of the first class is a model of spaciousness and convenience.
 The lavish provision of public parks, baths, and free libraries promotes the health, happiness and culture of the industrial orders.
 Far seldomer than before do we hear the murmur of popular discontent.
-Sickness and mortality have been reduced to an extend that is almost incredible.
+Sickness and mortality have been reduced to an extent that is almost incredible.

-Source: View from Blackfriars bridge over the River Irwell, The Graphic, weekly magazine dealing with social issues, 1870's.
+Source: View from Blackfriars bridge over the River Irwell, The Graphic, weekly magazine

-MaEvans Picture Library, Engraving by Charles Roberts
+Mary Evans Picture Library.
+Engraving by Charles Roberts.